Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3EggRNG.md

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3EggRSFRLG5.png"</p><br>

-With an Initial Seed of `3BEE` and the specified search ranges, PokéFinder was able to find us a suitable Egg with the `PID: 144C09CB`, and `Held` & `Pickup` Advances values of 8072 & 312902 respectively.
-For the `Held Advances` target, you currently need to manually calculate an offset of -17 due to the bug mentioned above; so simply subtract 17 from whatever value PokéFinder gave you, and aim for that when generating the Egg (in this case we will aim for a value of 8055).<br>
+With an Initial Seed of `3BEE` and the specified search ranges, PokéFinder was able to find us a suitable Egg with the `PID: 144C09CB`, and `Held` & `Pickup` Advances values of 8055 & 312902 respectively.
+These are the values you will be targeting when generating and receiving the Egg respectively, in the last step below.<br>

 _Note: If PokéFinder doesn't find any results, you have 2 options: reset the emulator so that you can get a new `Initial Seed` and perform a new search, or increase the `Pickup Advances` search range.
 The former is advised as it's the more efficient method, although the latter is perfectly valid for FRLG in particular due to the availability of a method to advance RNG advances much quicker, which we will get into detail in the next step._